CLIENT: Rio Tinto

 Maxitool Dredging was engaged to de-silt the 55meg Dam at Rio Tinto Alcan’s Bauxite Mine in Weipa.
 This process was to allow for other works to be carried out on the pump pick / suction points.
 The dam is the main water feed dam for the process plant.

 During the de-watering process we discovered an inverted sump, in other words there was a concrete wall around the suction pipes and as shown on the drawings.
 These indicated a sump of approximately 400mm deep below the finished floor level of the dam.
-We over come this by repositioning the Drag flow pumps, into a an area supported by 2 sides, while not as effective as a sump, it did produce a good end result.
+We overcame this by repositioning the Drag flow pumps, into an area supported by 2 sides; while not as effective as a sump, it did produce a good end result.
 A successful outcome was achieved.
-The Client was able to carryout the required suction pipe maintenance and the process plant was able to operate all three pumps to design capacity.
+The Client was able to carry out the required suction pipe maintenance and the process plant was able to operate all three pumps to design capacity.